-For personal accounts, all large deposits as well as any large deposits out of the ordinary for the customer, occurring within 60 days of application date must be scrutinized.
-A large deposit is defined as any deposit over 50% of the total monthly qualifying income.
-Underwriter due diligence is required for any activity that is not common/customary for the borrower.
-If funds from large deposits or unordinary large deposits are needed to complete the transaction (that is used for the down payment, closing cost, or financial reserves) documentation of those funds are required to ensure they are from an acceptable source.
+For personal accounts, if funds from a large deposit in excess of 50% of monthly qualifying income or if funds from any large deposit that is out of the ordinary are needed to complete the transaction (that is used for the down payment, closing costs, or financial reserves), document that those funds are from an acceptable source.
 Occasionally, a borrower may not have all the documentation required to confirm the source of a deposit.
 In those instances, use reasonable judgment based on the available documentation as well as the borrower's DTI and overall income and credit profile.
 Examples of acceptable documentation include: